alexestes/markdown/contexts_50/education.md

 grow their own food schools have gardens that provide an **educational** as well as food production role and there is

 to drive discounts on transportation related services plans to hold **educational** forums and more participants include new york city council

+### contexts for graduation:
+work service arnsworth breezed through most of his requirements for **graduation** including mrt and never missing a urinalysis but towards

+in his arms as he turned the tassel on his **graduation** cap the full courtroom applauded him while he smiled

+anchorage alaska acting us attorney bryan schroder announced that a **graduation** ceremony was held today for rashad arnsworth 38 of

+participants according to judge smith mr arnsworth met the following **graduation** requirements of hope court which are demanding and are

+in hope court with six months of continuous sobriety before **graduation** because mr arnsworth successfully graduated from the program the

+fill those gaps this has led to increased retention and **graduation** rates and we are seeing people succeeding in reentering

+is what i do this is who i am after **graduation** from the us merchant marine academy usmma at kings

+merchant marine academy midshipmen to be principled leaders at a **graduation** ceremony saturday that capped a year of turmoil and

+2 were allowed to participate in the ceremony but their **graduation** materials were withheld pending the results of the inspector

+that is a hallmark of the curriculum and required for **graduation** that suspension denounced by many parents alumni and the

+successfully completed their course of study to participate in the **graduation** exercises buffalo lawyer anthony j kuhn who is representing

+have the option of either entering the navy reserve upon **graduation** or enter any of the five service branches marine

+have the option of either entering the navy reserve upon **graduation** or enter any of the five service branches marine

+to continue working with district administration in making sure our **graduation** rates increase for all students and the achievement gap

+her hometown she has found a lot has changed since **graduation** especially the way she looks at the world the

+arrivals daca student he is exploring what comes next after **graduation** a daca student and graduate of roger c sullivan

+a posse winner and hopes to attend connecticut college after **graduation** a senior at benito juarez high school he is

+says early and achievable targets might include reducing mortality increasing **graduation** rates reducing environmental hazards and increasing access to environmental

+says early and achievable targets might include reducing mortality increasing **graduation** rates reducing environmental hazards and increasing access to environmental

+individuals from the citc program become gainfully employed after full **graduation** the anchorage program has a 20year history ritter explained

+degree at the university of puerto rico at mayaguez after **graduation** he went to work for bayer diagnostics a medical

+students school attendance grades reading and math skills and raise **graduation** rates every school that has a sun school loves

+to participate to use funds on strategies proven to raise **graduation** rates and improve career and college readiness it does

+she also questions the potential of ip65 programs to improve **graduation** rates ip65 provides more money dedicated to career technical

+brings these proven strategies to scale doing so will improve **graduation** rates and ensure our kids leave high school with

+cte students graduated on time compared with the districts overall **graduation** rate of 67 percent jefferson high school increased its

+**graduation** rate of 67 percent jefferson high school increased its graduation rate by 14 percent largely thanks to partnerships with

+and self enhancement inc at wilsonville high school where the **graduation** rate shot up 10 points for the class of

+degree at the university of puerto rico at mayaguez after **graduation** he went to work for bayer diagnostics a medical

+students school attendance grades reading and math skills and raise **graduation** rates every school that has a sun school loves

+to participate to use funds on strategies proven to raise **graduation** rates and improve career and college readiness it does

+she also questions the potential of ip65 programs to improve **graduation** rates ip65 provides more money dedicated to career technical

+brings these proven strategies to scale doing so will improve **graduation** rates and ensure our kids leave high school with

+cte students graduated on time compared with the districts overall **graduation** rate of 67 percent jefferson high school increased its

+**graduation** rate of 67 percent jefferson high school increased its graduation rate by 14 percent largely thanks to partnerships with

+and self enhancement inc at wilsonville high school where the **graduation** rate shot up 10 points for the class of

+paws for freedom service and facility therapy dogs ready for **graduation** day paws for freedom inc a local notforprofit in

 ### contexts for graduation rate: